kmnhan/erlabpy/docs/source/user-guide/imagetool.rst

 saved windows can later be restored through the ``Open Workspace...`` item in the same menu.

+The manager also has an incorporated Python console that can manipulate ImageTool windows and the data they contain, as well as run arbitrary Python code.
+The console can be toggled by pressing :kbd:`⌃+`` (Mac) or :kbd:`Ctrl+`` (Windows/Linux) or through the ``View`` menu in the menubar.

 Try exploring the menubar of the manager application to see what you can do!